Archives

 Interpreting services for other languages: No

 Genevieve was drawn to pelvic floor PT because she believes pelvic health is fundamental to one’s health and sense of well-being.
-She completed her doctorate research project on pelvic floor muscle strengthening to treat pelvic organ prolapse, a condition that is extremely common and impacts the lives of many.
-Genevieve has also received training in pelvic floor physical therapy through the American Physical Therapy Association and treats a variety of pelvic floor conditions in addition to treating orthopedic conditions such as low back pain and sport injuries.
+She completed her doctoral research project on pelvic floor muscle strengthening to treat pelvic organ prolapse, a condition that is extremely common and impacts the lives of many.
+Genevieve has also received training in pelvic floor physical therapy through the American Physical Therapy Association and treats a variety of pelvic floor conditions in addition to treating orthopedic conditions such as low back pain and sports injuries.

 Brooke Fantin, PT, DPT, COMPT